ibm-cloud-docs/vpc/vpn-client-to-site-planning.md

    If you are using an IBM Secrets Manager generated private certificate, skip this step.
    {: note}

-1. Create a VPC with one subnet.
+1. Create one VPC with one subnet.
-5. Create another subnet.
+1. Create another subnet.
-6. Create a security group with inbound and outbound rules to allow all traffic.
+1. Create a security group with inbound and outbound rules to allow all traffic.
-7. Create the VPN server within the subnet, security group, and server/client certificates in the Secerts Manager instance.
+1. Create the VPN server within the subnet, security group, and server/client certificates in the Secerts Manager instance.
-8. Download the VPN client profile and configure the client certicate and key in the client profile.
+1. Download the VPN client profile and configure the client certicate and key in the client profile.

 Then, a user can use the VPN client profile with OpenVPN client to connect their client system to the created VPN server.